Jump To Article Contents:

 Ice on the inside of new house windows

 If you’ve got a brand new home with new windows, you probably wouldn’t think you’d have a problem with ice build-up.
-Today’s new homes are built with efficiency in mind so are often built airtight.
+Today’s top home builders often construct airtight homes building with efficiency in mind.
 While that may help with heating bills, the lack of ventilation in your home could trap warm, humid air inside, condense on the window panes and freeze up.

 Ice Outside of Windows

 While cold air is often thought of as very dry, there are many occasions when there is heavy moisture in the air that can cause condensation and ice on the outside of windows.
 Just like ice forms on your car windshield, dirt and temperature swings can cause water to freeze and melt on your home’s windows.